 Repeated use of prompt hierarchy across all the environments and partners thus hindering independent selection of icons

 If the user doesn’t respond, give the next one in the prompting hierarchy and WAIT for the response.
-If you don’t use enough wait time, you may be providing more prompts than needed.
 Remember, rushing through prompts essentially takes away opportunities for the user to respond.
 Inappropriate prompting can result in prompt dependence, passive engagement, and of course poor use of communication tools.
 Hence it is very important to start fading prompts gradually but consistently so that the user doesn’t become dependent on the prompts.
 Start with the one that is most appropriate for the user, but regardless of the prompt used, work towards making your user independent of the prompt.
 Fade each type of prompt until the user is able to respond independently, without any prompts.

 Courtesy: Compiled by Octave Speech and Hearing, Bangalore.